JonathanSomer/one-line-pipenv-install-dl-minimum/README.md

-# one-line-pipenv-install-dl-minimum
+# One Line Installation of the Bare Minimum Set of packages for a DL project

-Install the minimum set of packages needed for a DL project using pipenv
+`pipenv install numpy pandas scikit-learn scipy matplotlib seaborn statsmodels torch torchvision jupyterlab`